Disable Outlook on the web (OWA) signatures

 - In the window that pops up, navigate to features and expand the list of features by clicking the More options link at the bottom.

-On the list of features, find the Email signature checkbox (Fig. 2.) and deselect it.
+- On the list of features, find the Email signature checkbox and deselect it.
+Finally, click Save to apply your changes (Fig. 4.).

 |Created:||March 22, 2016|